 Macaroni penguins are closely related to royal penguins.

 Macaroni penguins have a circumpolar distribution.
 They are generally found on sub-Antarctic islands, although one colony is known to exist on the Antarctic Peninsula.

 A huge colony is located near Cape Lockyer on Heard Island, a World Heritage protected area where the macaroni penguins build nest on surprisingly steep slopes.

 The global population of breeding pairs was estimated at 6.3 million in 2013 — a rapid decline from previous decades.
 Long-term monitoring programs are in place at several breeding colonies to study population declines.

 Conservation status: vulnerable

-Breeding age is five years for females and six years for males.
-Macaroni penguins breed annually and their breeding season is variable, although highly synchronized within colonies.
+Breeding age is 5 years for females and 6 years for males.
+Macaroni penguins breed annually.
+Thier breeding season is variable but is highly synchronized within colonies.